SilverLinings89/Waveguide/Progress.md

 Some hours later: The error was pretty instructional.
 I was using MPI_Send and MPI_Recv without tags which apparently led to a situation for higher sweeps for the communication of sparsity pattern where multiple messages with the same tag overwrote eachother.
 As a consequence, some processes got stuck unable to determine the fact that their message had been handled.
 I replaced 0 as a tag with the sending process' rank.
 Then the messages are unique and the communication works as expected.

-Assembly works completely but the sovler crashes.
+Assembly works completely but the solver gets stuck.
 Problem for future-me.